ComputingStack/Uniview-OpenStack-Portal/docs/Install And Configurations.md

 ```
 $ ansible-playbook -i ./ uniview_ubuntu.yml --connection=local
 ```
-if ansible run from different  host, as as your Kolla ansible console server:
+If ansible runs from different  host, as as your Kolla ansible console server:

 ```$ ansible-playbook -i ./ uniview_ubuntu.yml ```

 6. Access your service at: http://host_ip:3006/